emichaud998/cooking_app_group_C/exemplars/express_exemplar/doc/README.md

 # Express Server Exemplar

 ## Overview
 This exemplar shows how to set up a simple express server that contains endpoints that respond to one of each of the HTTP request methods (GET/POST/PUT/DELETE).
 This exemplar is meant to show the basic setup of a express server and also how to recieve and parse request paramaters sent through the body of the HTML request in JSON format.
+To run, first run `npm install` to create node modules files, and then run node `lib/express_server_setup.js` or `npm start`.

 ### GET
 An endpoint that responds to HTTP GET requests should be set up using the app.get(), where app is the variable name of the created express application.
 A GET endpoint will typically get information from the server's database to send back to the client.
 For this example, an incoming request would have a recipe id or name included in JSON format in the body of the request in this general format: `{"id": 123, "name": "recipeName"}`.
 This exemplar shows how this id and name would be extracted from the body of the request.
 This id or name would then be used to call a function that would grab the correct recipe from the database, and then this recipe information would be sent back to the client with the JSON format: `{"name": "recipeName", "calories": 100, "servings": 2, "ingredients": ["ingredient1", "ingredient2"]}`.